MHaringa/spatialrisk/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added a function to join coordinates (in terms of longitude and latitude) to the polygon level.
-This is useful to shade the areas with the highest risks on a choropleth map.
-* Added several maps to the data folder.
+* Added messages when points are not within polygons

 ## Test environments
-* local OS X install, R 3.5.3
+* local OS X install, R 3.6.0
 * win-builder (devel and release)

 ## R CMD check results